-Snoring is often discussed with a humorous attitude and is even the butt of jokes on TV and in movies.
-If you snore frequently and loudly enough to disturb your partner and others in your household, chances are they don’t find it funny.
-The trouble is, despite its annoyance, many people don’t consider snoring a serious problem – at least not one that requires professional attention.
-However, the truth is that snoring can prove detrimental to your overall health, especially if it indicates obstructive sleep apnea (OSA).
+Most people have a pretty lighthearted view of snoring – just think about the countless snoring jokes you’ve seen in TV shows and movies.
+But if you snore frequently and loudly enough to disturb your partner and others in your household, chances are they don’t find it funny.
+The trouble is, even though it’s annoying, many people don’t consider snoring a serious problem – at least not one that requires professional attention.
+However, the truth is that snoring can be damaging to your overall health, especially if it’s a sign of obstructive sleep apnea (OSA).

 What Causes Snoring?

-Snoring is often the result of oral and throat tissues collapsing into your airway as you sleep.
-This partial obstruction forces your breath to pass through a much smaller airway, which leads to increased air pressure that vibrates your throat tissues, producing a loud noise.
+Snoring usually happens because of oral and throat tissues collapsing into your airway as you sleep.
+This partial obstruction forces your breath to pass through a much smaller airway, which leads to increased air pressure that vibrates your throat tissues, making a loud noise.
 Besides the noise, snoring can force you to work harder to breathe while you sleep, which can have serious and immediate effects on your overall health and well-being and lead to premature aging.

-In some cases, the obstruction will completely block the airway and lead to the cessation of breathing.
+Sometimes your airway can become completely blocked, which can prevent you from being able to breathe.
 Known as obstructive sleep apnea, this condition causes you to stop breathing momentarily until your body is forced to wake up and breathe again.
 This cycle can repeat itself (sometimes hundreds of times a night), stopping you from reaching the deep levels of sleep that you need to rest and rejuvenate.

 The Importance of Proper Airway Function

 From birth until well into adulthood, your airway is an important gateway into your overall health.
 During infancy, the development of the airway can be influenced by the use of bottles and pacifiers, as well as finger or thumb-sucking and lip-tucking.
-Other factors include muscle habits such as mouth-breathing and reverse swallowing, which can concretely and negatively impact the formation of the airway in the future.
-When not addressed, these factors can lead to chronic sleep breathing disorders, such as sleep apnea, as well a host of other complications.
+Other factors include muscle habits such as mouth-breathing and reverse swallowing, which can negatively impact the forming of the airway in the future.
+When not addressed, these factors can lead to chronic sleep breathing disorders, such as sleep apnea, as well a bunch of other complications.

 Airway Obstruction and Behaviour Disorders in Children

-The story of Connor Deegan, a 10 year old boy who exhibited aggressive, temperamental and even suicidal behaviour because of sleep and breathing disorders.
+This is the story of Connor Deegan, a 10 year old boy who displayed aggressive, temperamental and even suicidal behaviour because of sleep and breathing disorders.

-We now offer Panthera sleep devices, as well as TAP appliances, snoring and other myofunctional appliances.
-We also can provide temporary sleep appliances while patients complete their dental work, and they can be made on the spot!
+We now also offer Panthera sleep devices, as well as TAP appliances, snoring and other myofunctional appliances.
+We can provide you with temporary sleep appliances while you complete your dental work, and they can be made on the spot!